 Wendy’s believes that its employees are valuable contributors to a dynamic business whose continued success depends on the legal and ethical behavior of its employees and agents.
 As such, each employee has a responsibility to act with honesty and integrity, and each employee must accept personal accountability for his or her behavior and compliance with applicable Wendy’s policies, such as this Code.
 The principles reflected in this Code set the minimum standards by which employees must conduct their professional lives.
 At their core is an unwavering commitment to compliance with all applicable laws and respect for your colleagues and others with whom we deal in our business.
 While we compete vigorously, we must do so within the scope of these guidelines.

 No code of conduct or statement of policy can cover all circumstances or anticipate every situation.
 Consequently, employees encountering situations not addressed specifically by this Code or other Company policies should apply their overall philosophy and concepts to the situation, along with their own personal integrity and the highest ethical standards observed by honorable people.
-If a question still exists, employees should review the particular circumstances with their supervisor, the Compliance Officer or the General Counsel.
-Contact details for the Compliance Officer and the General Counsel are included in Annex A of this Code.
+If a question still exists, employees should review the particular circumstances with their supervisor, the Compliance Officer or the Chief Legal Officer.
+Contact details for the Compliance Officer are included in Annex A of this Code.

 Management and other supervisory personnel, including our officers, have a special responsibility to lead according to the standards set out in this Code.
 They must adhere to and promote our “open door” policy and assist employees in their understanding of the Company’s policies, as well as its mission and strategy.

 If an employee becomes aware of a breach or violation of, or otherwise seeks to register a complaint or concern related to this Code, any other Company policy or applicable law, he or she should report the breach, violation, complaint or concern as specifically provided for in this Code in any of the following ways: